• Skip to main content

 • Roku box or Roku Stick with HDMI port

-• Video Capture Card (I use the Vidbox Game Capture Device)
+• Video Capture Card

 • View HD 2 Port Mini Splitter